Main Content Start

 State Aid Programs

-Visit the Arkansas Department of Higher Education's website for information on application, qualifications, renewal, etc. for Arkansas state scholarships (lottery scholarship) and grants.
+Visit the Arkansas Department of Higher Education's website for information on application, qualifications, renewal, etc. for Arkansas state scholarships (such as the lottery scholarship) and grants.
 Deadline to apply is June 1st.